joesb/helios360/content/handbook/why/you-need-a-cdo.md

 As a consequence, the CDO will bring an essential unifying view to those things in the business that often are otherwise disconnected, joining together marketing with relationship management, design with finance with sales, engineering with HR, and so on.{.content-canvas-item-right}

-For exactly this reason, [Myles Lagolago-Craig](https://www.linkedin.com/in/myleslc/){target=_blank rel="noreferrer nofollow noopener"}, the CEO of [XWP](https://xwp.co/){target=_blank rel="noreferrer noopener"}, a global digital agency based in Australia, has deliberately placed their delivery director in the commercial team, for this close alignment and specific context.
+For exactly this reason, [Myles Lagolago-Craig](https://www.linkedin.com/in/myleslc/){target=_blank rel="noreferrer nofollow noopener"}, the CEO of [XWP](https://xwp.co/){target=_blank rel="noreferrer noopener"}, a global digital agency, has deliberately placed their delivery director in the commercial team, for this close alignment and specific context.

-The intention is that the character of the business, its voice and it's messaging, are unified in the customer experience so that there's a consistent experience from beginning to end.
+The intention is that the character of the business, its voice and its messaging, are unified in the customer experience so that there's a consistent experience from beginning to end.

 ### Bringing organisational change